KTH/devops-course/README.md

 Group Rules
 * When you send a pull request for registration, please follow the name convention of using email addresses of two members to create the folder: email-email.
 * We recommend 2 students.
-Three is also possible for ambitious essays, demos or contribution to open-source.
+Three is also possible for ambitious demos or contribution to open-source.

 ## Communication